The rise of data-driven decision-making has spurred demand for the business analyst in many organizations, making it a great career choice.

 Broader analyst knowledge can help boost compensation

 - Business objects skills — Many companies are looking for data crunchers who can help turn growing volumes of raw data into actionable intelligence for decision-making.
-If you're a business analyst with this type of experience on your resume, you could increase your starting salary by up to 5 percent.

 - SharePoint — This widely adopted application platform is also chronically underutilized in many organizations.
-With SharePoint expertise, you could garner a boost of 8 percent in starting pay as a business analyst.

 It's a good time to be a business analyst, as new positions and software planning investments mean that you have more options available.
 Adding some extra skills to your resume can boost your candidacy, as well as your starting business analyst salary, even further.

 For more information about a business analyst salary, as well as tips about increasing your earning potential or current compensation, check out the Salary Guide.

 This post has been updated to reflect more current information.